Stair Treads: Choosing the Right Material

 ✔ Laminate Cutter – A manual tool that provides clean, dust-free cuts

-✔ Jigsaw – For intricate or curved cuts around corners
+✔ Jigsaw – For intricate or curved cuts around corners and posts

 ✔ Circular Saw – For cutting multiple planks quickly